SOKK Website

 If you would like to contribute to SOKK’s pest control efforts, why not donate towards a trap?
 Costs range from about $40 for a standard DOC150 mechanism to a super killer trap, the AT220 at more than $400.

-The inventors, NZAutoTraps, say the AT220 is ‘proven to effectively kill possums, rats and mice which reduces the need for different traps.
+The AT220 is proven to effectively kill possums, rats and mice, reducing the need for different traps.
 Minimises the bait theft by rats and possums.
-Minimises trap damage from possums.’
+Minimises trap damage from possums.
 And because it can reset itself, the trap is very low-maintenance.

-We are planning to expand the trapping network in the Kaweka Forest Park, mostly with the trusty low-cost but higher-maintenance DOC150.
+We are expanding the trapping network in the Kaweka Forest Park, with the trusty low-cost but higher-maintenance DOC150, and the AT220 super traps.

 DOC150 traps, Photo: Manaaki Ruahine Facebook